sstromw/CayleyC-/README.md

 # CayleyCSharp
 Cayley Graph Drawer Project

 This has nothing to do with the graph database Cayley.
-It's about the actual Cayley graphs.
+It's a program for drawing graphs and doing some basic group theory on the result.